-How will the UK cope with the expected uptake of electric vehicles?
-Here are the four key impacts it may have on the national electricity network and generation.
+How will the UK cope?
+Here are four key impacts the expected uptake of EV imay have on the national electricity network and generation.

 Some media outlets have reported that the extra electricity which will need to be generated for the widespread use of electric vehicles will be the equivalent of building 10 new nuclear power stations.